CodeWithHadii/Excel/README.md

 ## Error Handling

 The extension provides event callbacks to notify users about success or failure.
 You can use these events to handle any exceptions or errors.

----

-This `README.md` provides a concise overview of the extension's features and usage, perfect for integration into your App Inventor projects!